ZiedHosni1/ZH5_Karl/tg/README.md

   - **dataset:** contains the training datasets.
 Each dataset contains only one column of SMILES strings.
 	  - QM9.csv
 	  - ZINC.csv
+	  - combinedSet_10k.csv - self-composed dataset of fuel-like molecules, composed of 10,000 molecules.
-	  - comb_1.csv - self-composed dataset of (potential) fuel molecules
+      - combinedSet_100k.csv - self-composed dataset of fuel-like molecules, composed of 100,000 molecules.

   - **res:** all generated datasets, saved models, and experimental results are automatically saved in this folder.
 Currently it is empty as I search for the best-performing models.
 	- save_models: all training results, pre-trained and trained filler and discriminator models are saved in this folder.

-	- main.py: definite all hyper-parameters, pretraining of the generator, pretraining of the discriminator, adversarial training of the TenGAN and Ten(W)GAN.
+	- main.py: defines all hyper-parameters, pretraining of the generator, pretraining of the discriminator, adversarial training of the TenGAN and Ten(W)GAN.

-	- mol_metrics.py: definite the vocabulary, tokenization of SMILES strings, and all the objective functions of the chemical properties.
+	- mol_metrics.py: defines the vocabulary, tokenization of SMILES strings, and all the objective functions of the chemical properties.

 	- data_iter.py: load data for the generator and discriminator.